ShakirSofi/johnwlambert.github.io/_posts/2019-01-05-stereo-and-disparity.markdown

   Returns:
   -   disparity_map: The map of disparity values at each pixel.

+<a name='cost-volume'></a>
 ## Cost Volumes

-Instead of taking the argmin of the similarity error profile, we will store the tensor of error profile at each pixel location along the third dimension.
+Instead of taking the argmin of the similarity error profile, one will often store the tensor of error profile at each pixel location along the third dimension.

  Calculate the cost volume.
 Each pixel will have D=max_disparity cost values associated with it.
 Basically for each pixel, we compute the cost of different disparities and put them all into a tensor.